2015 SPRING EVENT

 WHAT SHOULD I WEAR?

 Prepare to get dirty!
 Wear protective clothing, such as long pants and close-toed shoes that won’t get sucked off if you step in mud.
 NO FLIP FLOPS.
 We will supply simple work gloves, but you may want to bring gloves for the kids in case ours are too big.
 Bug repellent is recommended.
-Despite its name, the Mud Ball Party will be a relatively clean event, expect only your hands to get dirty (see below).

 WHERE DO I PICK UP MY FREE T-SHIRT?